Trade-off: Athletics

 In athletics, sprint running demands different physical attributes from running a marathon.
 Accordingly, the two contests have distinct events in such competitions as the Olympics, and each pursuit features distinct teams of athletes.
 Whether a professional runner is better suited to marathon running versus sprinting is a trade-off based on the runner's morphology and physiology (e.g., variation in muscle fiber type), as well as the runner's individual interest, preference, and other motivational factors.
-Sports recruiters are mindful of these tradeoffs as they decide what role a prospective athlete would best suit on a team.
+Sports recruiters are mindful of these trade-offs as they decide what role a prospective athlete would best suit on a team.

 Biology

 In biology, several types of tradeoffs have been recognized.
 Most simply, a tradeoff occurs when a beneficial change in one trait is linked to a detrimental change in another trait.
 In environmental resource management, trade-offs occur among different targets.
 For example, these occur among biodiversity conservation, carbon sequestration and distributive equity in the distribution of funds of the program for Reducing Emissions from Deforestation and forest Degradation (REDD+), as maximizing one of these targets implies reducing the outcomes in the other two targets.

-The term is also used widely in an evolutionary context, in which case the processes of natural selection and sexual selection are in reference as the ultimate decisive factors.
+The term is also used widely in an evolutionary context, in which case the processes of natural selection and sexual selection are referred to as the ultimate decisive factors.
 In biology, the concepts of tradeoffs and constraints are often closely related.

 Demography

 In demography, tradeoff examples may include maturity, fecundity, parental care, parity, senescence, and mate choice.
 For example, the higher the fecundity (number of offspring), the lower the parental care that each offspring will receive.
-Parental care as a function of fecundity would show a negative sloped linear graph.
+Parental care as a function of fecundity would show a negative-sloping linear graph.
 A related phenomenon, known as demographic compensation, arises when the different components of species life cycles (survival, growth, fecundity, etc.) show negative correlations across the distribution ranges.
 For example, survival may be higher towards the northern edge of the distribution, while fecundity or growth increases towards the south, leading to a compensation that allows the species to persist along an environmental gradient.
 Contrasting trends in life cycle components may arise through tradeoffs in resource allocation, but also through independent but opposite responses to environmental conditions.